Have you nailed down your SaaS sales process?

 Characteristics of this model include:

-• Sales: Territory sales reps focus on a narrow set of target prospects directly supported by product marketing and sales engineering resources.
+• Sales: Territory sales reps focus on a narrow set of target prospects, which are directly supported by product marketing and sales engineering resources.

 • Marketing: Relationship-building, trust, education, and brand awareness is dealt with through high-end marketing.
 More complex sales tools such as product roadmaps and ROI calculators are used to more efficiently target and acquire potential customers.